jusefn/Mother3Patcher/README.md

 ![](img/mac.png)

 ## Information
-As of right now, only the WPF design for the application has been completed, the program can't do anything yet as of right now.

-## Why?
 The Mac Mother 3 patcher no longer works on newer macOS versions and I decided to write a new patcher that is compactible with newer macOS versions and runs on a newer version of .NET Core so it no longer requires installing .NET Framework as a Windows feature.

 ## How to use